 An issuer may choose a registered direct offering instead of a firm commitment underwritten public offering that is confidentially marketed if the issuer anticipates that the offering will be relatively small or will be sold to a limited number of investors.
-The financial intermediary may prefer a registered direct offering, since, in a registered direct offering, it will not undertake any principal risk and there will be no cost of capital associated with its participation in the transaction.
-Given that a registered direct offering is a best efforts offering, there will be no over-allotment option, or "green shoe," and the placement agent cannot undertake any stabilization activities.
-For further information on confidentially marketed public offerings, see Market Trends 2017/18: Confidentially Marketed Public Offerings, Confidentially Marketed Public Offerings: Questions to Ask Before Proceeding, and Confidentially Marketed Public Offerings.
+The financial intermediary may prefer a registered direct offering, since, in a registered direct offering, it will not undertake any principal risk and there will be no cost of capital associated with its participation.
+Given that a registered direct offering is a best efforts offering, there will be no over-allotment option, or "green shoe," and the placement agent cannot undertake stabilization activities.
+For further information on confidentially marketed public offerings, see Market Trends 2019/20: Confidentially Marketed Public Offerings and Confidentially Marketed Public Offerings.

-A registered direct transaction will usually constitute a "distribution" for purposes of Regulation M. This means that the placement agent should consider taking the appropriate steps required for compliance with Regulation M restrictions, including observing the applicable Regulation M restricted period, and making the appropriate Regulation M notice filing with FINRA.
+A registered direct transaction will usually constitute a "distribution" for Regulation M purposes.
+This means that the placement agent should take the appropriate steps required for compliance with Regulation M restrictions, including observing the applicable Regulation M restricted period, and making the Regulation M notice filing with the Financial Industry Regulatory Authority (FINRA).
 For further information on Regulation M, see Regulation M.